Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulation and Analysis Tools

-where $\mu$ is the distance modulus, $\alpha$ and $\beta$ are hyperparameters (generally fit to minimize the Hubble residuals for an entire sample) that dictate the relation between absolute magnitude and $x_{1}$ and $c$, respectively, and $M$ is the absolute $B$-band magnitude of a fiducial SN~Ia with $x_{1} = 0$ and $c = 0$.
-Therefore, $x_{1}$ and $c$ determine the apparent brightness for a particular SN~Ia given its redshift, cosmological parameters, $\alpha$, $\beta$, and $M$.
+The two SN-dependent parameters are the light-curve shape parameter, $x_1$, which characterizes the brightness as a function of phase, and the color, $c$, which describes the slope of an empirically determined color law that changes the spectral shape but does not depend on phase \citep[typical values of $x_1$ and $c$ are between $\pm$3 and $\pm$0.3, respectively, as seen in Table.6 of][]{Betoule14}. {\red The parameter M, in Equation~\ref{equ:x0}, represents the magnitude for which $x_1 = c = 0$.} The overall scale, $X_0$, depends on the global standardization parameters taken from the JLA analysis \citep{Betoule14}: $\alpha = \SIMalpha$ and $\beta=\SIMbeta$.
+The fixed parameters from light-curve training are the spectral surfaces ($M_0$ and $M_1$), which describe the SED versus phase, and the color law ($CL$), which describes the wavelength dependence.
+For each epoch, the flux in Equation~\ref{eq:salt2flux} is redshifted, integrated over the {\WFIRST} {\red passband throughput}, and dimmed according to the distance modulus based on the cosmology parameters given below.

-The specific SN~Ia spectral model used in our simulations to generate and fit our SN light curves and spectra, is an extension of the SALT2 SN model \citep{Guy07, Guy10}.
-While {\it WFIRST} will observe SNe in the rest-frame NIR, the fiducial SALT2 model is limited to optical wavelengths.
-To extend the model to the NIR, we follow the same procedure as was used for the simulations of SNe for the CANDELS and the Cluster Lensing And Supernova survey with Hubble (CLASH) \citep{Rodney14, Graur14, Strolger15}.
+For our simulations and analysis}, the SN~Ia spectral model is an extension of the SALT2 model in \citet{Betoule14}.
+While {\it WFIRST} will observe SNe in the rest-frame NIR, the fiducial SALT2 model is limited to optical wavelengths below {\red 9200~\AA.} To extend the model into the NIR {\red up to 25,000~\AA}, we follow the procedure used to simulate SNe for the CANDELS and the Cluster Lensing And Supernova survey with Hubble (CLASH) \citep{Rodney14,Graur14,Strolger15}, which is implemented with the {\tt SNSEDextend} software package \citep{Pierel18a}.

-This SALT2 extrapolation uses a compilation of 118, well-sampled, low-$z$ SNe~Ia with both optical and NIR light curves (Avelino et al.\ in prep.; Friedman et al.\ in prep.).
-NIR light curve data are obtained from nearby SN surveys, principally from CfA IR1-2 \citep{Wood-Vasey08, Friedman15}, and CSP \citep{Contreras10, Stritzinger11}, as well as other sources \citep[see Table 3 of][and references therein]{Friedman15}.
+This SALT2 extension uses a compilation of 118 well-sampled, low-$z$ SNe~Ia with both optical and NIR light curves (Avelino et al.,\ in prep.; Friedman et al.,\ in prep.).
+NIR light-curve data are obtained from nearby SN surveys, principally from CfA IR1-2 \citep{Wood-Vasey08,Friedman15}, and CSP \citep{Contreras10,Stritzinger11}, as well as other sources \citep[see Table 3 of][and references therein]{Friedman15}.
 Corresponding optical photometry comes largely from CfA1-- 4 \citep{Riess99:lc, Jha06:lc, Hicken09:lc, Hicken12}, CSP \citep{Contreras10, Stritzinger11}, and LOSS \citep{Ganeshalingam10}.
-Each SN light curve in this sample is used to generate a spectrophotometric model by warping the SN~Ia spectral template from \citet{Hsiao07} to match the observed photometric colours at each epoch.
+Each SN light curve in this sample is used to generate a spectrophotometric model by warping the SN~Ia spectral template from \citet{Hsiao07} to match the observed photometric colors at each epoch.